Food & Dining

-Over the past three to four years, students have created programs and shaped food policies at Loyola, based on their concerns regarding how growing food and eating behaviors impact society, prohibit access to locally grown foods, and contribute to environmental degradation.
+Students have created programs and shaped food policies at Loyola, based on their concerns regarding how conventional growing practices and eating behaviors impact society and contribute to environmental degradation.
 From growing vegetables on campus to launching a farmers market, students are making positive changes.

 Give it a try and you will find that eating sustainably, by the season and locally, can simplify daily food decisions and actions.
 Whether having meals in the dining hall or in your apartment, explore local and sustainable options and soon you will be a smart eater and consumer!

 - Eat by the midwest growing season.
 This simplifies that grocery list.

 - Shop at the Loyola Farmers Market or your nearest market to get the freshest produce with high nutritional value.